wwwoda/gulppress/packages/fonts/README.md

 ### Advanced

-The following configuration shows advanced options like
+The following configuration illustrates advanced features like

 - Individual configurations for different font families
 - Subsetting of fonts